 3. Physical Addresses

 A licensed money lender must have a physical address.
-As mentioned, a licensed money lender will require you to head down to their office for verification and go through the loan contract and terms.
+You need to go to their office for verification and go through the loan contract and terms.

 Thus, if a money lender is unable to provide you with an address, the money lender is probably a loan shark.

-You can also check the Ministry of Law website for the list of licensed money lenders for their official addresses.
+You can also check the Ministry of Law website for the list of licensed money lenders in Singapore for their official addresses.

 4. Advertising Means